Integration

 }

-As an alternative to the cm-material-download web component, you can also generate download links directly using the colormass GraphQL API.
+As an alternative to the `cm-material-download` web component, you can also generate download links directly using the colormass [GraphQL API](/dev/data-exporter/api-access.md).